splunk/public-o11y-docs/apm/span-tags/cmms.rst

 .. meta::
    :description: Learn how to generate a Monitoring MetricSet with a custom dimension.

-Generate Monitoring MetricSets (MMS) with custom dimensions to glean meaningful insights about your services in real time.
-Splunk APM automatically provides a set of Monitoring MetricSets by default, but you can configure additional MetricSets using indexed span tags and processes as custom dimensions.
-You can use your Monitoring MetricSets to create custom charts, dashboards, and detectors to keep track of what matters most to your team.
+Generate Monitoring MetricSets (MMS) with custom dimensions to monitor your services in real time.
+Splunk APM provides a default set of MMS, but you can configure additional MMS using indexed span tags to create custom dimensions.
+You can use your MMS to create custom charts, dashboards, and detectors to keep track of what matters most to your team.
+See :ref:`pm-alert-visualize`.

+To learn about the default MMS in Splunk APM, see :ref:`monitoring-metricsets`.

 Prerequisites
 ==============

-* To add generate a Monitoring MetricSet, you must have an admin role.
+* To create a custom MMS, you must have an admin role.

-* To create a new Monitoring MetricSet based on a span tag or process, you need to first index the span tag or process.
+* To create a custom MMS, you need to first index the span tag or process that you want to base your MMS on.
 See :ref:`apm-index-span-tags`.

-* (Optional) If you are unfamiliar with Monitoring Metric Sets and Troubleshooting Metric Sets, start here:  :ref:`apm-metricsets`.
+* If you are unfamiliar with MetricSets, see: :ref:`apm-metricsets`.

 * (Optional) Review :ref:`metrics-dimensions-mts` for an overview of the concepts underpinning MetricSets.